L0wl/julfix/README.md

 # JULES FIX

-A simple user script that allows you to download code from jules.google.com if task publishing on GitHub stucks for a long time.
+A simple user script that allows you to download code from jules if task publishing on GitHub stucks for a long time.

 <p align="center" width="100%">
    <img width="50%" src="assets/example_stuck.png">